Coronavirus: German state plans tough new restrictions | DW | 11.12.2020

-Germany's southern state of Baden-Württemberg is set to institute tough new measures starting next week, including curfews, to fight the spread of coronavirus.
+Germany's southern state of Baden-Württemberg is expected to institute tough new measures starting next week, including curfews, to fight the spread of coronavirus.

 As the number of new coronavirus infections continue to rise in Germany, the southern state of Baden-Württemberg says it will apply stricter lockdown measures starting next week, according to early reports seen by Germany's DPA news agency.